Pink oval, divisible film-coated tablets which are scored on both sides. Each tablet contains 20mg benazepril hydrochloride.

 Further information

-No evidence of renal toxicity to benazepril has been observed in dogs during clinical trials.
+No evidence of renal toxicity to benazepril has been observed in dogs or cats during clinical trials.
 The biliary excretion of benazepril means there is little risk of bioaccumulation in dogs with impaired renal function.